qaware/protocurl/EXAMPLES.md

    -d ""
 ```

-will produce no output and only show this error:
+will produce no output, exit with a non-zero exitcode and only show this error:

 ```bash
 Error: Request was unsuccessful.
 Received response status code outside of 2XX.
 Got: HTTP/1.1 404 Not Found